taligentx/dscKeybusInterface/README.md

 ## Release notes
 * 1.0-develop
+  - New: Virtual keypad support for PGM terminals 1-4 command output
   - New: Status `dsc.keybusConnected` to check if data is being received from the DSC panel
-  - New: Virtual keypad support for PGM terminals 1-4 command output
+  - New: Auxiliary input alarm decoding
 * 0.4
   - New: Virtual keypad support for partitions 3-8, thanks to [jvitkauskas](https://github.com/jvitkauskas) for contributing the necessary logs
   - New: Support ATmega32U4-based Arduino boards (switched to AVR Timer1)